Fourth power moment of twisted Kloosterman sum and Hurwitz class numbers: Proof of Theorem

-We now use the formulas obtained in the previous proposition in the next theorem and after an analysis of the $2$-power torsion structure of Legendre elliptic curves we apply work of Deuring and Schoof to obtain a closed formula for $S(4,\phi)_p$ in terms of weighted sum of Hurwitz class numbers.
+In this section we aim to prove Theorem \ref{relation-2}.
+We use the results stated in the previous sections.
+More precisely, we analyse the structure of $2$-power torsion points of Legendre elliptic curves and apply the work of Deuring and Schoof to obtain a closed formula for $S(4,\phi)_p$ in terms of weighted sums of Hurwitz class numbers.
+Similar counting arguments can also be found in \cite{ahl-ono-1}.

-\begin{theorem} Suppose that $p>3$ be an odd prime and $-2\sqrt{p}<s<2\sqrt{p}$ be an integer.
-Then the following are true:\\